bernardolins/fake_server/README.md

   end

   test "#get returns user if the external server responds 200" do
-    # add the status sequence will want the server to respond with
+    # add the status sequence you want the server to respond with
-    # the fake server will respond with the first status on the list
+    # the fake server will respond with the first status on the list and remove it from the list
-    # after that, that status will be removed
     # this repeats for every request you make
     # if the list empties, the server will respond 200.
     FakeServer.modify_behavior(:external_server, :status200)